bbli/cpp-git/README.md

 4. run `make`

 ## TODO
+* add interpreter
+* define destructor for GitObject
+* move all gitobject code to its own file

+* define our own "range" for strings which can be used with STL algorithms
 * change throws to classes
-* define destructor for GitObject
+* change get_fmt back to member variable

 ## External Libraries
 * Testing from GoogleTest framework(https://github.com/google/googletest)